One of the reasons we don’t acquire new skills in the way we’d like is because, ironically, we take on too much.

 And it still doesn’t come easily to me.
 But I’m keeping at it.
 And this time, with a bit more perspective and appreciation, I’m also using it as a chance to learn about how I learn: to observe how committed I really am; and to notice the gap between the narrative I tell myself about what I’d like to learn (the videos I’m happy to watch, the book I’m happy to read) and how many hours I’m willing to spend in the pool—when I have lots of other priorities and lots of other ways to exercise that come more easily.

 Most of all, it’s a chance to watch my own narrative of failure, because mostly I feel like I’m failing.
-Each time I fail, after blowing up water out of my nose and cursing a bit, I ask myself: do I really, truly, believe that I will fail at this forever?
+Each time I fail, after my nose fills up with water and I curse a bit, I ask myself: do I really, truly, believe that I will fail at this forever?
 Is it possible that if I put in time and concerted effort, that I am the one person in the world who simply cannot accomplish this?

 Yes, it’s possible.
 But it’s unlikely.
 And since each next “thing” that Terry has me do is such a tiny increment on the last thing, failing this time means I never really mastered the last step, or I’m not willing to master the next one.